-This program is for individuals who would like to stop smoking.
+This program is for people who would like to stop smoking.
 It will provide participants with five weeks of nicotine replacement therapy (NRT) patches at no cost to them and helpful information on quitting smoking.

 For upcoming dates, times and locations and to register please call: 1.877.464.9675 ext.
 73052

-Tobacco Addiction Recovery Program (TARP) is a free smoking cessation program for individuals with a mental health diagnosis.
+Tobacco Addiction Recovery Program (TARP) is a free smoking cessation program for people with a mental health diagnosis.
 It is offered for eleven weeks in a group setting at various locations and includes free nicotine replacement therapy (NRT).

 For upcoming dates, times and locations, and to register, please call or email Rebecka for information at 905.967.0357 ext.
 245, or rmayne@loftcsorg.

 Community Legal Clinic (in partnership with LAO)—Family Law Advice Service